 A second typical use case is cryptojacking, a technique for stealing computing resources to mine BitCoin and other digital currencies.
-Cryptojacking is surprisingly common: Unit 42, the global threat intelligence team at Palo Alto Networks and a recognized authority on cyberthreats, found that nearly 30% of cloud environments surveyed had at least one fully established network connection to an outside command and control server for the purposes of cryptojacking.
+Cryptojacking starts with an intrusion that allows malware to enter the network and take over a vulnerable server, essentially turning it into a command and control server under the control of the hacker.
+This technique underscores the importance of keeping patches up to date.
 An unpatched server is like leaving your car keys in the ignition - it makes the task of stealing your assets an order of magnitude easier.

 To illustrate the problem, take a recent attack by the Rocke Group, a Chinese threat actor specializing in ransomware and cryptojacking within cloud environments.
-As first reported by Unit 42, in 2019, Rocke developed a new coin-mining malware that gains access to Linux servers via unpatched vulnerabilities.
+As first reported by Unit 42,6 in 2019 Rocke developed a new coin-mining malware that gains access to Linux servers via unpatched vulnerabilities.
 Once inside the server, the attacker uploads a piece of code that creates a backdoor, which allows the malware to connect to a command and control (C2) server.
 At this point, the server is open for business - the wrong kind of business.
 Attackers can execute shell commands with administrator rights to buy time by uninstalling endpoint security protections.
-Then the malware installs and executes the CoinMining malware.
+Then the malware installs and executes CoinMiner.
 Once this action takes place, a significant percentage of the server's computing power is redirected to the coin-mining activities for minutes or hours until someone notices the drop in server performance.

-Palo Alto Networks countermeasures: Defensive tactics start with Prisma® Cloud, which continuously monitors cloud workloads for vulnerabilities and prevents the installation of CoinMiner as well as the uninstallation of other security protections.
+Palo Alto Networks countermeasures: Defensive tactics start with Prisma[®] Cloud, which continuously monitors cloud workloads for vulnerabilities and prevents the installation of CoinMiner as well as the uninstallation of other security protections.
 Additional security solutions stop threats at the network level and prevent the attacker from communicating with its command and control server (see figure 10).